 But that’s not all, there are three things in all a person injured in a Texas automobile accident must prove three specific things:

-If you’ve been injured in a car accident, and are not sure whether or not you have a case, you should discuss the matter with a qualified car accident lawyer about your case.
+If you’ve been injured in a car accident, and are not sure whether or not you have a case, you should discuss the matter with a qualified San Antonio car accident lawyer.